Quick-start guide for starting a project

 Types of Projects

-It's useful to discuss different needs for three different levels of project.
+It's useful to discuss different needs for three different levels of projects.

 - Personal project: this is the smallest, simplest type, run by one person with help from others.
 Imposing a lot of infrastructure would just be a waste of time.
 If successful, this kind of project can proceed to the next stage, the large project.